-- 3.7.4 The National President is the only person who may authorize a strike vote and authorize or end strike activity.
-Such authorization(s) shall be in writing. - 3.7.5 Subject to the applicable legislation, strike votes shall be conducted at meetings established for the purpose of explaining the outstanding issues and reasons that a strike vote is necessary, except where the isolated location of the worksite or shift schedules require that special arrangements be made.
+3.7.4 The National President is the only person who may authorize a strike vote and authorize or end strike activity.
+Such authorization(s) shall be in writing.

-3.7.6 All employees in the bargaining unit are entitled to vote in strike votes.
+- 3.7.5 Subject to the applicable legislation, strike votes shall be conducted during or after information sessions established for the purpose of explaining the outstanding issues and reasons that a strike vote is necessary.
+Members vote through means established by the AEC in consultation with the CBC of the NBoD for units with three (3) or more Components or the AEC in consultation with the Components involved for units with fewer than three (3) Components. - 3.7.6 All employees in the bargaining unit are entitled to vote in strike votes.

-- 3.7.7 Meetings shall be conducted for the purpose of explaining the terms of the tentative agreement, except where the isolated nature of the worksite or shift schedules require alternative means of informing the membership prior to a vote.
-Members may either vote in these meetings or through other means as established by the AEC in consultation with the CBC of the NBoD for units with 3 or more components or the AEC in consultation with the component(s) involved for units with fewer than 3 components. - 3.7.8 Eligibility for voting shall be in accordance with the Administrative Guidelines. - 3.7.9 An AEC Officer shall have a mandate to sign a collective agreement for a bargaining unit or a coalition bargaining group when a majority of the votes cast in the bargaining unit have been cast in favour of accepting a proposed collective agreement, excluding spoiled ballots.
+- 3.7.7 Information sessions shall be provided for the purpose of explaining the terms of the tentative agreement.
+Members vote through means established by the AEC in consultation with the CBC of the NBoD for units with three (3) or more Components or the AEC in consultation with the Component(s) involved for units with fewer than three (3) Components. - 3.7.8 Eligibility for voting shall be in accordance with the Administrative Guidelines. - 3.7.9 An AEC Officer shall have a mandate to sign a collective agreement for a bargaining unit or a coalition bargaining group when a majority of the votes cast in the bargaining unit have been cast in favour of accepting a proposed collective agreement, excluding spoiled ballots.